Are Chargers Allowed in Check In Baggage? A Simple USA Travel Guide

 Introduction

 A small phone wall charger is not the same as a 20,000mAh power bank.
-One is only an adapter.
-The other stores energy inside a lithium battery.
-That difference matters at airport security.
+One is an adapter; the other stores lithium energy.
+That difference determines where it may be packed.

 Yes